nert-nlp/streusle/README.md

 - psseval.py: Evaluation script for preposition/possessive supersense labeling only.
 - pssid/: Heuristics for identifying SNACS targets.

+- deprecated/: Files based on the old .conllulex format.

 - setup.py: Setup script for installing this as a Python package via setuptools.

 Formats
 -------

-- The canonical data format for STREUSLE 4.0+ is the [CONLLULEX](CONLLULEX.md) tabular format.
-It extends the CoNLL-U format from the Universal Dependencies project with additional columns for lexical semantic annotations.
-(The .sst and .tags formats from STREUSLE 3.0 are not expressive enough and are no longer supported.)
+- **CoNLL-U:** The [canonical data format](FORMAT.md) for STREUSLE 5.0+ is the CoNLL-U format from the Universal Dependencies project with lexical semantic annotations specified in the MISC field.
+(The .conllulex format from STREUSLE 4.x is deprecated.)

-- Scripts support conversion between .conllulex and a JSON format: conllulex2json.py, json2conllulex.py.
+- **JSON:** Scripts support conversion between .conllu and a JSON format: conllu2json.py, json2conllu.py.
+The JSON format is designed for API access.
-A JSON file can be enriched with syntactic details of the preposition/possessive relations via the govobj.py script.
+A JSON file can be enriched with syntactic details of the preposition/possessive relations via the govobj.py script (for existing annotations, this information is included in `PRel` attributes in streusle.conllu).
 JSON files are included in the train, dev, and test subdirectories.

-- Other scripts support conversion between .conllulex and [Excel-compatible CSV](EXCEL.md).

-- Luke Gessler has written a module for the [Pepper](http://corpus-tools.org/pepper/) tool so that STREUSLE data can be converted to other Pepper-supported formats, including PAULA XML and ANNIS.
+- **Pepper:** Luke Gessler has written a module for the [Pepper](http://corpus-tools.org/pepper/) tool so that STREUSLE data can be converted to other Pepper-supported formats, including PAULA XML and ANNIS.
 See [instructions for converting](https://github.com/nert-nlp/streusle-pepper-importer).

 References
 ----------